Global Kato smoothing and Strichartz estimates for higher-order Schr\"odinger operators with rough decay potentials: Introduction

 The first results are stated as follows:

 \begin{theorem} Let $m\in \N$, $m\ge2$, $n>2m$, $H=(-\Delta)^m+V$ and $|V(x)|\le C \<x\>^{-s}$ for $s>2m$.
-Assume that $H$ has no positive eigenvalues and no zero resonance (see Definition \ref{resonace} in Section \ref{local uniform resolvent estimates}).
+Assume that $H$ has no positive eigenvalues and no zero resonance/eigenvalue (see Definition \ref{resonace} in Section \ref{local uniform resolvent estimates}).
 Let $P_{ac}(H)$ denote the projection onto the absolutely continuous subspace of $H$.
-Then the following statements (i.e. \underline{the global kato smoothing estimates}) are satisfierd: 0.2cm (i) If $m-n/2< \gamma< m-1/2$, then
+Then the following statements (i.e. \underline{the global kato smoothing estimates}) are satisfied: 0.2cm (i) If $m-n/2< \gamma< m-1/2$, then

 where $D=-(i\partial_{x_1},i\partial_{x_2},\cdots,i\partial_{x_n})$, $|D|=\sqrt{-\Delta}$.
 In particular, as $\gamma=0$, the following local decay estimate holds:

 (ii) If $\gamma=m-1/2$, then for any $\epsilon>0$,